 Unlike the early years of the Putnam competition, in the past twenty-five years or so many of those who have done exceptionally well in the Putnam competition have participated as high-school students in problem solving summer training camps in the United States and elsewhere in preparation for the annual International Mathematical Olympiad (IMO).
 In recent years, many of the international students who represented their countries in the IMO have come to the United States for their undergraduate degrees.
 The consequence is that the winners of Putnam competitions now come from many countries.
 The 2006 Putnam competition illustrates this well.
 All five 2006 Putnam winners were IMO gold medal recipients and 12 of the top 26 scorers in competition represented countries other than the United States or Canada in the IMO.
 In 2007 five of the six Putnam Fellows were IMO Gold medalists and nine of the top 24 in the Putnam competition represented countries other than the United States or Canada in the IMO.
-In 2009 seven of the top 25 in the Putnam competition represented countries other than the United States or Canada in the IMO while in 2010 there were six in the top 25.
-In 2010, 2012, and 2013 all five Putnam Fellows were IMO Gold medalists and as were four of the five in 2011.
+In 2009 seven of the top 25 in the Putnam competition represented countries other than the United States or Canada in the IMO.
+In 2009 seven of the top 25 in the Putnam competition represented countries other than the United States or Canada in the IMO.
+In 2013 all five Putnam Fellows were IMO Gold medalists and as were four of the five in 2011.